dineshgajurel/order-processing-api/README.md

 - cache invalidation
   - invalidated the individual order details as per the need
-  - but in case of adding/updating/deleting new order we can simply update the cache (with particular order) but for now simply deleted the order:list* cache for simplicity (to implement quickly)
+  - but in case of adding/updating/deleting  order we can simply update the cache (with particular order) but for now simply deleted the orders:list* cache for simplicity (to implement quickly)

 # Major Tools and Technologies